tune-the-model/tune-the-model-py/README.md

 Using `model-one` package allows you to train and apply models.

+## Just try
+We have fine-tuned several models.
+You can use the [notebook](playbook.ipynb) to try them out.
+You can [get the token](https://beyond.ml/model-one#rec435480002) to fine tune your own model.

 ## Get started

 Firstly fill out the [form](https://beyond.ml/model-one#rec435480002) to get a key to access the API.
 We will send you the key within a day.